velodrome-finance/contracts/SPECIFICATION.md

 - Can withdraw escrowed VELO tokens once the NFT lock expires (requires normal NFT).
 - Can add to an existing NFT position by escrowing additional VELO tokens (requires normal or managed NFT).
 - Can increase the lock duration of an NFT (and thus increasing voting power, requires normal or managed NFT).
-- Can deposit into a managed NFT (requires normal NFT).
-- Can withdraw from a managed NFT (requires locked NFT).
 - Can delegate votes for use in Velodrome governance to other addresses based on voting power (requires normal or managed NFT).
 The balances in this method do not reflect real coins, they are used only for voting.

 In addition, Velodrome supports "managed NFTs" which aggregates NFT voting power whilst perpetually locking the underlying tokens.
 These NFTs function as a single NFT, with rewards accrued by the NFT going to the manager, who can then distribute (net of fees) to the depositors.